FREE CONSULTATIONS & WE'RE AVAILABLE 24/7

 Unauthorized Trading: Brokers executing trades without written consent from clients authorizing them to do so constitutes grounds for legal action against those responsible unless there are exceptions like margin accounts where discretion is allowed.

-Omissions and Misrepresentations: Brokerage firms omitting/misrepresenting material information about stocks/securities deemed important enough disclosure would impact investors negatively and warrant legal action against those responsible since fraudulent research reports could mislead investors into making wrong decisions resulting in losses incurred; hence it’s crucial having an experienced securities lawyer present during arbitration proceedings led by FINRA experts assessing merits/demerits presented before issuing binding decisions after analyzing all facts presented factually/legally.
+Omissions and Misrepresentations: Brokerage firms omitting/misrepresenting material information about stocks/securities deemed important enough disclosure would impact investors negatively and warrant legal action against those responsible since fraudulent research reports could mislead investors into making wrong decisions resulting in losses incurred; hence it’s crucial having our experienced securities lawyers present during arbitration proceedings led by FINRA experts assessing merits/demerits presented before issuing binding decisions after analyzing all facts presented factually/legally.

 Request Free Consultation